 Board of Directors

 Jesse began his circus life with The Great Y Circus in Redlands, CA when he was only six years old.
-Many years later, he now lives in Louisville, KY where he is Head Coach for My Nose Turns Red Youth Circus, an instructor at Suspend Louisville, and also works as a Freelance Lighting Designer, creating lighting designs for theatre and circus across the region.
+Many years of unicycling later, he now lives in Louisville, KY where he is the Head Coach for My Nose Turns Red Youth Circus, an instructor at Suspend Louisville, and also works as a Freelance Lighting Designer, creating lighting designs for theatre and circus across the region.
 He has performed with Circus Bella, and The Zoppé Family Circus, and is the Lighting Designer for Circus Flora.

 Trusteeship Committee Chair